 Syracuse, a fisherman on the Irish coast, is startled when he hauls up a girl in his fishing net.
 She gives her name as Ondine and seems bewildered.
 She asks him for shelter but is insistent that nobody but he see her.
 He sequesters her at his late mother’s cottage and brings her clothing.
 Syracuse is not sure if what happened was a dream but when he takes Ondine out on his boat her song miraculously allows him to catch amazing hauls of fish.
 He tells his daughter Annie, who is in a mobility chair because she is waiting for a kidney transplant, the story of a man who fished a selkie from the ocean.
 Annie becomes fascinated by the story and follows Syracuse to meet Ondine.
 She believes Ondine to be a selkie who comes from the ocean.
 According to legend, she has lost her seal skin and will stay in love with a human until her selkie husband comes looking to take her back.
 As Syracuse and Ondine become involved, a sinister man appears wanting her to return with him.

 Irish director Neil Jordan is one of the finest modern filmmakers.
 Jordan has made a number of classic films – Mona Lisa (1986), The Crying Game (1992), The End of the Affair (1999), as well as having dabbled in genre material a number of times (see below).
 Jordan’s films are frequently diverse in the number of genres he is capable of covering – he has touched everything from caper film, comedy, vampire film, historical biopic, deconstructed fairytale, period drama and vigilante film.
 Frequently, Jordan’s films concern themselves with transgressive relationships.
-The 00s has been a quiet period for Neil Jordan, he having failed to produce anything with the acclaim of his earlier work in the 1980s and 90s.
-However, Ondine is one of his best films in some time.
-It is also the first time in a number of years in which Jordan has turned away from international and historical subjects to depict modern Ireland.
+The 00s was a quiet period for Neil Jordan, he having failed to produce anything with the acclaim of his earlier work in the 1980s and 90s.
+However, Ondine was one of his best films during this period.

 I loved the synthesis of the mythical and earthily real that Neil Jordan conjures in the film.
 He has paired up with legendary cinematographer Christopher Doyle who depicts the Irish landscape with a rapturous lyrical beauty – the photography renders the sea, sky and land all into one seeming grey-green and then moves into soft intimacy on the faces of the characters.
 There are times the imagery dances with a magical beauty – like where Colin Farrell has a conversation with his daughter Alison Barry while he drives his truck and she paces alongside him in her mobility chair; or the beautiful piano-accompanied dance that Alicja Bachleda undergoes as she puts her dress on in slow-motion.

-Neil Jordan’s other genre films are:- The Company of Wolves (1984), an adaptation of one of Angela Carter’s stories that deconstructs Little Red Riding Hood with werewolves; the haunted castle comedy High Spirits (1998); the Anne Rice adaptation Interview with the Vampire: The Vampire Chronicles (1994); The Butcher Boy (1997), a surreal horror film about a disturbed Irish childhood; the clairvoyance thriller In Dreams (1999); the female vigilante film The Brave One (2007); and the vampire film Byzantium (2012).
+Neil Jordan’s other genre films are:- The Company of Wolves (1984), an adaptation of one of Angela Carter’s stories that deconstructs Little Red Riding Hood with werewolves; the haunted castle comedy High Spirits (1998); the Anne Rice adaptation Interview with the Vampire: The Vampire Chronicles (1994); The Butcher Boy (1997), a surreal horror film about a disturbed Irish childhood; the clairvoyance thriller In Dreams (1999); the female vigilante film The Brave One (2007); the vampire film Byzantium (2012); and the psycho-thriller Greta (2018).

 (Nominee for Best Supporting Actress (Alison Barry) and Best Cinematography at this site’s Best of 2009 Awards).